 - The student will receive a letter from the Program Director outlining the actions taken by the Program and the rationale for that action. - The student may contact the Program Director for further explanation of the action. - The student may appeal the decision in writing to the Program Director within 7 days of having received the letter of action.
-Appeals will only be considered if the student shows one of the following: - Bias of one or more of the members of the Academic Performance Committee (APC) - New information not available to the APC at the time of its initial decision, as determined through a review by the Program Director - Procedural error - The Program Director may invite the student to attend and present their position to the APC. - The APC decides on a course of action and communicates the recommendation in writing to the student and the Dean of the College of Health and Human Services.
-The final decision on the appeal and regarding recommendations for dismissal is made by the Dean of CHHS.
+Appeals will only be considered if the student shows one of the following: - Bias of one or more of the members of the Academic and Professional Performance Committee (APPC) - New information not available to the APPC at the time of its initial decision, as determined through a review by the Program Director - Procedural error - The Program Director may invite the student to attend and present their position to the APPC - The APPC decides on a course of action and communicates the recommendation in writing to the student and the Dean of the College of Health Sciences.
+The final decision on the appeal and regarding recommendations for dismissal is made by the Dean of CHS.
 This decision shall be final and binding. - If a student wishes to appeal a course grade that cannot be reconciled within the Program, they may do so as per the Marywood University Academic Appeals Policy.
-More information regarding academic appeal can be found at MU Academic Appeals Policy.

-Marywood University recognizes the need to assure students a prompt, impartial, and fair hearing of their grievances related to academic matters.
+More information regarding academic appeal can be found at Marywood University Academic Appeals Policy. - Marywood University recognizes the need to assure students a prompt, impartial, and fair hearing of their grievances related to academic matters.
 A student who feels that s/he has been treated unfairly or unjustly by instructional staff, chair, or dean with regard to an academic matter has a right to grieve according to approved procedures available in deans' offices.
-MU Academic Grievance Policy.
+More information regarding the academic grievance process can be found at Marywood University Academic Grievance Policy.